gmautner/cloudstack-tf-ansible-swarm/README.md

 1. **Customize Terraform Variables**: Edit `environments/dev/terraform.tfvars` with your settings, including a unique `cluster_name`.

 2. **Define Application Stacks**: The `environments/dev/stacks/` directory determines which applications are deployed.

-Copy stacks from `environments/example/stacks/` into this directory to select them for deployment.
+   **Base Infrastructure Stacks (Required)**: Always copy the numbered stacks from `environments/example/stacks/` as they contain the essential base infrastructure for the cluster:

     ```bash
-    # Example: Deploy Traefik and Portainer to the 'dev' environment
+    # Copy base infrastructure stacks (required for cluster operation)
-    cp -r environments/example/stacks/00-networks environments/dev/stacks/
+    cp -r environments/example/stacks/00-socket-proxy environments/dev/stacks/
     cp -r environments/example/stacks/01-traefik environments/dev/stacks/
+    cp -r environments/example/stacks/02-monitoring environments/dev/stacks/
+    ```

+   **Application Stacks (Optional)**: The other stacks (kafka, wordpress, etc.) are examples to serve as inspiration for your own applications.
+You can use your own container images or any other externally provided ones:

+    ```bash
+    # Example: Add optional application stacks
     cp -r environments/example/stacks/portainer environments/dev/stacks/
+    cp -r environments/example/stacks/nextcloud-postgres-redis environments/dev/stacks/
     ```

+   **Adapting Docker Compose Files**: If you need to adapt existing Docker Compose files for use with Docker Swarm, refer to the [Docker Compose Guide](DOCKER-COMPOSE-GUIDE.md) file for detailed conversion guidelines and best practices.

 3. **Define Application Secrets**: The secrets required by your application stacks are automatically discovered from the `secrets:` block at the top level of each `docker-compose.yml` file.